 Written by Sandra Suszterova |

-Multi-tenant analytics refers to an analytics platform built on a multi-tenant architecture, which sets it apart from other analytics solutions.
-Multi-tenant analytics delivers dashboards and reporting capabilities to multiple end users, also known as tenants.
+Multi-tenant analytics refers to an analytics platform built on a multi-tenant architecture.
+It differs from other analytics solutions because it delivers dashboards and reporting capabilities to multiple end users (also known as tenants).

 Tenants can be: